How to find a programming job you won’t hate

 There are many bad software jobs out there.
 But you don’t need to work evenings or weekends to succeed as a programmer.

-If you want to find a programming job with a sane workweek, a job you’ll actually enjoy, sign up for the free email course below for more tips and tricks.
+If you want to find a programming job with a sane workweek, a job you’ll actually enjoy, sign up for the free email course below to learn how you can negotiate for the job you want.